boanlab/SentryFlow/contribution/README.md

 ==> numbat: Forcing shutdown of VM...
 ==> numbat: Destroying VM and associated drives...
 ```
 This will destroy the VM that you were working on.
-The changes that you have made will be stored under the `work/` directory.
+The changes that you have made will be stored under `work/` directory.